🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Can I cash in my money purchase pension?

 You can cash in a money purchase pension at retirement in place of receiving lifetime annuity payments.
-Otherwise, you can start taking Early withdrawals from a money purchase pension plan are typically not permitted and if you do take money early, taxes and penalties may apply.
+Otherwise, early withdrawals from a money purchase pension plan are typically not permitted, and if you do take money early, taxes and penalties may apply.
+However, if you leave your job, you can roll over the amount of money for which you are fully vested into an IRA or a new employer’s 401(k).

 Photo credit: iStock/ferrantraite